cogini/phoenix_container_example_old/README.md

 # phoenix_container_example

-This is a full-featured example of deploying an Elixir / Phoenix app to AWS ECS.
+This is a full-featured example of deploying an Elixir / Phoenix app to containers, focusing on AWS ECS.

-* Docker BuildKit for parallel builds and better caching.
+* Docker BuildKit for parallel builds and better caching
-* Supports Alpine and Debian
+* Alpine and Debian
-* CodeBuild CI
+* CodeBuild for CI
-* CodeDeploy deployment to ECS using Blue/Green deployments
+* CodeDeploy for deployment to ECS Blue/Green deployment
-* AWS Parameter Store
+* AWS Parameter Store for configuration
+* CloudWatch for logs
+* X-Ray for tracing

 Performance

-With local caching, it build in less than 5 seconds.
+With local caching, rebuilds in less than 5 seconds.

     Debian --no-cache build 289.7s
     Alpine --no-cache build 286.5s

 TODO:
 * BuildKit cache sharing ECR
+* Testing
 * DB migrations

 # aws ecr docker buildx manifest cache-from cache-to